jet/equinox/README.md

 - `Equinox.MemoryStore` (Nuget: `Equinox.MemoryStore`): In-memory store for integration testing/performance baselining/providing out-of-the-box zero dependency storage for examples.
 - `samples/Store` (in this repo): Example domain types reflecting examples of how one applies Equinox to a diverse set of stream-based models
 - `samples/TodoBackend` (in this repo): Standard https://todobackend.com compliant backend
-- `Equinox.Cli` (Nuget: `dotnet tool install Equinox.Cli -g`): Tool incorporating a benchmark scenario runner, facilitating running representative load tests composed of transactions in `samples/Store` and `samples/TodoBackend` against any nominated store; this allows perf tuning and measurement in terms of both latency and transaction charge aspects.
+- `Equinox.Tool` (Nuget: `dotnet tool install Equinox.Tool -g`): Tool incorporating a benchmark scenario runner, facilitating running representative load tests composed of transactions in `samples/Store` and `samples/TodoBackend` against any nominated store; this allows perf tuning and measurement in terms of both latency and transaction charge aspects.

 ## CONTRIBUTING